-ELEMENT L: Attendance Alternatives
+ELEMENT N: Attendance Alternatives

 Governing Law: The public school attendance alternatives for pupils residing within the school district who choose not to attend The Charter School.
-Education Code Section 47605(b)(5)(L).
+Education Code Section 47605.6(b)(5)(N)

 No pupil shall be required to attend Opportunity Youth Academy (OYA).
-Students who opt not to attend OYA may attend other district schools or adult schools, as allowed.
+Students who opt not to attend OYA may attend other district or county office of education schools or adult schools, as allowed by law.

-ELEMENT M: Description of Employee Rights
+ELEMENT O: Description of Employee Rights

-Governing Law: A description of the rights of any employee of the school district upon leaving the employment of the school district to work in The Charter School, and of any rights of return to the school district after employment at The Charter School.
-Education Code Section 47605(b)(5)(M).
+Governing Law: The rights of an employee of the county office of education upon leaving the employment of the county office of education, to be employed by the charter school, and any rights of return to the county office of education that an employee may have upon leaving the employment of the charter school.
+Education Code Section 47605.6(b)(5)(O).

-No public school employee shall be required to work at Opportunity Youth Academy (OYA).
+All employees assigned to OYA shall be employees of the County Superintendent of Schools.
+As specified in Education Code Section 47605.6(f), no public school employee shall be required to work at Opportunity Youth Academy (OYA), however, any employee of the County Superintendent of Schools who accepts a position at OYA shall complete the terms of the contract unless s/he is granted a transfer away from OYA in accordance with standard SCCOE policies, procedures, and collective bargaining agreements..
 Any employee of the Santa Clara County Office of Education (SCCOE) who chooses to leave their existing position at SCCOE to work at OYA shall have the right to apply for a transfer into any open position for which they are qualified and will follow the policies and procedures outlined in their bargaining unit MOU, including existing policies regarding sick/vacation leave, continuation of service credit, and other benefits as appropriate for their position.